Identity Ireland: Status

 As of 14 May 2018, Identity Ireland was recorded in the Oireachtas Register of Political Parties, though as an organisation that had "not yet responded to commission's enquiries" by the Standards in Public Office Commission (SIPO).

 In 2017, SIPO stated that no statements of accounts had been received from Identity Ireland, in breach of the Electoral Act.
 In November 2020, SIPO announced that Identity Ireland were one of five political parties who failed to provide them with a set of audited accounts for 2019, in breach of statutory obligations.

 In July 2022, the Gardaí announced that Identity Ireland chairman Peter O'Loughlin was missing from his home in Cork.
 Renewing their appeal for information in tracing his whereabouts in early August 2022, the Gardaí and O'Loughlin's family stated that they were "concerned for his welfare".
 O'Loughlin was found safe and well in October 2022.

 As of January 2023, the party was no longer included on the Dáil register of political parties.
 The party's website has not been updated since 2016.
 Its social media presence was erased in approximately late 2022/early 2023.

 Reception

 Identity Ireland was often accused of being racist.
 Some of its press conferences and meetings, and its launch, were disrupted by protesters.

 The day after its launch the party claimed that membership increased by 25%, and that before the launch it had 115 members.
 Party leader Peter O'Loughlin was invited to speak at the first Pegida rally of 2016 in Dresden, Germany.
 In January 2016, the party was criticized for suggesting a local Muslim community leader be thrown into the Irish Sea.
-A spokesperson for Identity Ireland subsequently stated that it did not intend to advocate violence, and that the phrase "f@ck him into the Irish sea" was intended as a euphemism.
+A spokesperson for Identity Ireland subsequently stated that it did not intend to advocate violence, and that the phrase "fuck him into the Irish sea" was intended as a euphemism.